Customized Gestational Surrogacy Agreements For Surrogates And Intended Parents

 - Louisiana, which prohibits paid surrogacy and those involving donated genetic material (eggs and sperm) and only allows married heterosexual couples to be intended parents

 Our attorneys handle surrogacy arrangements in every state besides those three.

 What is the process of preparing a surrogacy agreement with the help of your firm?

 - Retain the legal services of Fertility & Surrogacy Legal Group, APC.

 - We will prepare the first draft of your surrogacy agreement and review the document with you.
 Our expert attorneys will negotiate the terms of the agreement with the counsel for the gestational surrogate or carrier until a final is reached.

 - Once we obtain the fully executed and notarized agreements from all parties, we will coordinate with your agency and medical team to inform them that the surrogate is legally cleared to commence medications.

-- We also represent gestational carrier or surrogates in surrogacy agreements; the process is very similar.
+- We also represent gestational carriers or surrogates in surrogacy agreements; the process is very similar.

 Yes!
 We work with clients from all over the world every day.
 Most of our work is done by email, phone/video conferencing, WeChat, Skype, WhatsApp and FedEx/UPS/USPS services.
 You never need to come to our office, although we are always happy to meet our clients.

-Yes, Fertility & Surrogacy Legal Group, APC has translators on staff and our agreements in templates of the most common languages.
+Yes, Fertility & Surrogacy Legal Group, APC have translators on staff, and our agreements are in templates of the most common languages.
 We can provide translators in any language needed.